The-Duchess/ruby-irc-framework/BUILDINGAPLUGIN.md

 >- add any functions you may need to the class
 >- [optional] editing the initialization function for the class (this will be covered at the end)
 >- initialize function to set internal variables for the plugin. these control
+>- [optional] set a list of channels the plugin will use instead of being able to react in any channel

 >>- regex that will trigger the plugin being called on a message